ConnorBrake/Vectors/README.md

-# **Vectors.Java**
+# **Vectors.java**
-A simple vectors simulation that harnesses the power of the Princeton made StdDraw.Java class.
+A simple vectors simulation that harnesses the power of the Princeton made StdDraw.java class.

 ## Currently, the simulation supports:
 - Unit Vectors